 These are permitted within specified guidelines.
 No flash photographs may be taken during the service by anyone.
 The wedding coordinator will determine where video cameras and photographers may be located.
 An information/permission form will be provided for your photographer and/or videographer containing complete rules and regulations for cathedral weddings.
 These forms must be signed and returned to the wedding administrator.

 The cathedral flower guild prepares the arrangements for wedding flowers at the altar only.
 You may arrange for added flowers at your own expense.
+Please be sure to work out details with the staff for prefrences and set-up.
 For safety reasons, pew-end arrangements, which contain candles, are not permitted.
 Candles are present at the altar and are lit for weddings as for other services.
 The use of rice and/or confetti is not allowed.
 Complete clean-up is required if flowers are used on pews.

 Music for weddings is subject to the same standards and policies as music for any cathedral service.
 The couple is required to meet with the Music Director or Organist for consultation in choosing music.
 Only sacred music may be performed; popular music in the form of secular love songs or romantic ballads is not suitable.
 Hymns may be sung during the service by the congregation.
 Exceptions are subject to the approval of the Music Department.